-Jo Travers is a professional, evidenced-based nutritionist in London.
+Jo Travers, author of The Low-Fad Diet is a professional, evidenced-based nutritionist in London.
 She is a registered dietitian and provides confidential, individual nutrition advice to meet your personal situation and requirements, whether you are looking for weight loss programmes; help with how and what to feed your child; a specific diet plan to manage a medical condition; or a sports nutritionist.

 The science of nutrition looks at the provision of necessary nutrients to the body to support life, health and growth.
 Many common health problems can be prevented, managed and improved with a healthy diet and lifestyle.
 However, eating and our relationships with food are individual, emotive and often far from scientific, therefore an approach tailored to each client achieves better results, more quickly.

 • Infant & toddler nutrition including weaning, dietary requirements and fussy eating

 • Irritable Bowel Syndrome (IBS) including foods to avoid and individually tailored plans

 • Healthy eating for children including fussy eating, weight management and behavioural problems

 Please see the services page for a complete list list of The London Nutritionist specialist areas.

 Make an appointment to see The London Nutritionist